 \section{Abstract}

 Tensor data are multi-dimension arrays.
 Low-rank decomposition-based regression methods with tensor predictors exploit the structural information in tensor predictors while significantly reducing the number of parameters in tensor regression.
 We propose a method named \our (Noise Augmentation for $\ell_0$ regularization on Core Tensor in Tucker decomposition) to regularize the parameters in tensor regression (TR), coupled with Tucker decomposition.
-We establish theoretically that \our achieves exact $\ell_0$ regularization in linear TR and generalized linear TR on the core tensor from the Tucker decomposition.
-To our knowledge, \our is the first Tucker decomposition-based regularization method in TR to achieve $\ell_0$ in core tensor. \our is implemented through an iterative procedure and involves two simple steps in each iteration -- generating noisy data based on the core tensor from the Tucker decomposition of the updated parameter estimate and running a regular GLM on noise-augmented data on vectorized predictors.
+We establish theoretically that \our achieves exact $\ell_0$ regularization on the core tensor from the Tucker decomposition in linear TR and generalized linear TR.
+To our knowledge, \our is the first Tucker decomposition-based regularization method in TR to achieve $\ell_0$ in core tensors. \our is implemented through an iterative procedure and involves two straightforward steps in each iteration -- generating noisy data based on the core tensor from the Tucker decomposition of the updated parameter estimate and running a regular GLM on noise-augmented data on vectorized predictors.
 We demonstrate the implementation of \our and its $\ell_0$ regularization effect in both simulation studies and real data applications.
-The results suggest that \our improves predictions compared to other decomposition-based TR approaches, with or without regularization and it also helps to identify important predictors though not designed for that purpose. \textbf{keywords:} tensor regression (TR), low-rank decomposition, CP decomposition, Tucker decomposition, vectorization, $\ell_0$ regularization, sparsity, noise augmentation, generalized linear model
+The results suggest that \our can improve predictions compared to other decomposition-based TR approaches, with or without regularization and it identifies important predictors though not designed for that purpose. \textbf{keywords:} tensor regression (TR), low-rank decomposition, CP decomposition, Tucker decomposition, vectorization, $\ell_0$ regularization, sparsity, noise augmentation, generalized linear model